dendronhq/dendron-site/vault/dendron.concepts.md

 Frontmatter is [YAML](https://yaml.org/) that you can add to the front of your markdown file.
 It was first introduced by [jekyll](https://jekyllrb.com/docs/front-matter/) and is a convenient way of adding metadata to your plaintext documents.

-You can read more about the frontmatter used in Dendron [[here | pro.dendron.topic.frontmatter]]
+You can read more about the frontmatter used in Dendron [[here |dendron.topic.frontmatter]]

 ### Workspace
 In Dendron, your **workspace** is the root of where all your files are located.
 It's definde by the `dendron.rootDir` property and created when you first run `Dendron: Initialize Workspace`